 This can be: Snowmobiling, horse riding, skiing, hiking, mountain climbing, hunting, fishing, boating, + a 1,000 others; soccer and other kinds of sports activities, or working on a project together.

+3) A Fishing Story

-Fishing Story Tell thisfishing story of Vitaly
+This is the fishing story of Vitaly

 Vitaly is a young church planter in an extremely strong Catholic area.
 Some of the men do not even want to be in the same room with him when he visits.
 After about 2 years he and his friend got a minibus full of these men to go fishing with them while they fished for them.
 They drove 200 km to a nice river.
 It rained all day and they caught nothing.
 Naturally they were discouraged on the way home and had the question.
 “God we tried so hard to reach these men.
 Couldn’t you have made a bit better arrangements?”
 But when they arrived back in their town and unloaded, the men were excited about the event.
 The unbelievers said: “This was wonderful.
 Can we do it again?”
 They requested to go again another time.
 No one was saved, but relationships were built.